easyparcel/nextgen-integration-doc/AppHub/lazada/lazada_integration_guide.md

 <img width="1280" height="678" alt="image" src="https://github.com/user-attachments/assets/4ff928ce-d21c-4a77-a3dc-cb0f92332408" />

 ---
 ## Conclusion

-You've successfully set up EasyParcel Shopee integration!
+You've successfully set up EasyParcel Shopify integration using the Import Version!
 You will now can fulfill orders after importing to EasyParcel NextGen website.

-[How to import and fulfill orders at EasyParcel.](https://github.com/easyparcel/nextgen-integration-doc/blob/main/AppHub/lazada/lazada_import_fulfilment.md)
+**You may proceed to checkout our [Lazada Import Fulfilment Steps](https://github.com/easyparcel/nextgen-integration-doc/blob/main/AppHub/lazada/lazada_import_fulfilment.md)**

 If you have any questions or need further assistance, [check out our other articles](https://helpcentre-my.easyparcel.com/support/home) or reach out to our friendly support team.
 We're happy to help you every step of the way!